Callum Morton

-Callum Damian Peter Morton (born 19 January 2000) is an English professional footballer who plays as a striker.
+Callum Damian Peter Morton (born 19 January 2000) is an English professional footballer who plays as a striker for National League South club Torquay United.

-Morton began his career with the youth team of Yeovil Town, before signing for West Bromwich Albion.
+Morton began his career at his hometown club Torquay United until the closure of the youth team in 2015, at which point he went to play in the Yeovil Town youth set up, before signing for West Bromwich Albion.
 During his four years with Albion, he had spells on loan at Braintree Town, Northampton Town, Lincoln City, Fleetwood Town, and Peterborough United.
 He returned to Fleetwood on a permanent contract in 2022, but left after six months to sign for Salford.

 Career

+West Bromwich Albion

-Born in Torquay, England, Morton joined the youth academy of Yeovil Town in 2015 signing a two-year scholarship in February 2016.
+Born in Torquay, England, Morton was part of the Torquay United youth team until its closure in 2015, at which point he joined the youth academy of Yeovil Town, later signing a two-year scholarship in February 2016.
 In January 2017, after scoring against them the previous month in Yeovil's 3–2 FA Youth Cup victory, Morton signed for West Bromwich Albion for an undisclosed fee.

 In January 2020, Morton joined Northampton Town on loan.
 In June 2020 he won the EFL League Two Play-offs with Northampton; he scored twice in the semi-final second leg against Cheltenham Town to help them overturn a 2–0 first leg deficit, and then scored once in the final as they defeated Exeter City 4–0.

 On 4 September 2020, it was announced that Morton, alongside West Brom teammate Alex Palmer, had joined Lincoln City on loan for the season.
 He made his debut for Lincoln the next day, coming off the bench in the first round of the EFL Cup.
 In the following round he would score his first goal for Lincoln in a 5–0 win over Bradford City.
 On 25 September, it was announced that Morton had suffered a shoulder injury and would miss a number of games.
 On 3 November 2020, Lincoln stated that Morton's injury had not improved as much as hoped, and that surgery might be required.
 In January 2021 it was announced that his recovery was nearing its end and that it was hoped he would be available to play in February.
 He would return to action on 2 March 2021, coming off the bench against Fleetwood Town and scoring a goal.

 He moved on loan to Fleetwood in July 2021.
 After scoring seven goals in twenty-two appearances in all competitions, Morton was recalled by West Brom on 8 January 2022.
 On 13 January, Morton joined Championship side Peterborough United on loan for the remainder of the 2021–22 season.

+Fleetwood Town

 In June 2022 it was announced that he would return to Fleetwood on a permanent contract on 1 July, signing a three-year contract for an undisclosed transfer fee.